ava76er27/AshitaProfiles/README.md

 Gear.
 Its search all the Warerobe to swap it in and doesn't matter where its stored in your Warerobe unless you didnt pay for Warerobe 3 or 4.

-Start Ashita add Plug-in Ashitacast
+Start Ashita add Plug-in Ashitacast (May need to restart Ashita so it can create the Folder after installing it)
 If you look in the Ashita Folder in the Config folder you will find a Ashitacast folder.
 Store the YourName_SMN.xml in there and Change YourName in YourName_SMN.xml to your